 Program Outcome: The incidence of natural and human induced disasters have assumed alarming dimensions both over temporal and spatial scales resulting in widespread loss of lives and assets globally.
 Collaborative efforts involving all stakeholders are required at various levels for making Disaster Risk Reduction (DRR) mechanism effective.
-In this direction, the introduction of Disaster Management Programme (M.A/M. Sc.) by the University of Kashmir is an academic initiative expected to be very productive for addressing the various dimensions of Disaster Risk.
+In this direction, the introduction of Disaster Management Programme (M.A/ M. Sc.) by the University of Kashmir is an academic initiative expected to be very valuable for addressing the various dimensions of Disaster Risk.
 The students of this programme are given a comprehensive exposure to the various facets of disaster management ranging from prevention, mitigation, preparedness to disaster response, forming the core components of the programme.
 The programme aims to prepare a pool of skilled human resource personnel who will become qualified and professional disaster managers.
 The graduates of the programme are expected to be equipped with a sound knowledge of theory and practical domains of the subject with professional execution capabilities.
 In addition the course offers substantial career opportunities to graduates of the programme in various regional, national, and international organizations.

-Course Description:
+Course Description

-M.A./M.Sc.
+M.A. /M.Sc.
 Disaster Management is a two year course comprising of four semesters.
-The students are offered 45 papers that include Core Papers (12), along with Discipline Centric Elective Theory Papers (16), and Generic Elective Papers (8) and Open Elective Papers (8).
+The students are offered 40 papers that include Core Papers (16), along with Discipline Centric Elective Theory Papers (16), and Generic Elective Papers (4) and Open Elective Papers (4).
 Each Core Paper comprises of 4 credits.
 Discipline Centric Electives comprise of 4 credits and 2 credits.
 Whereas, Generic Elective and Open Elective Papers comprises of 2 credits each.

-The M.A. /M.Sc.
-Programme in Disaster Management is based on 128 credits with six different components viz., (I) Teaching(II) Tutorial (III) Practical,(IV) Seminar,(V) Field Studies and(VI) Project Work (Dissertation)in fourth semester.
+The M.A./M.Sc.
+Programme in Disaster Management is based on 116 credits with six different components viz., (I) Teaching (II) Tutorial (III) Practical, (IV) Seminar, (V) Field Studies and (VI) Project Work (Dissertation)in fourth semester.

-- A candidate compulsorily has to obtain 24 credits per semester i.e. 48 credits in one year programme (2 semesters) and a total of 96 credits in two year programme (4 semesters). - ➤ Out of the 24 credits in a semester; 12 credits compulsorily are to be opted from "Core Courses", while the remaining 12 credits can be obtained in either of the following two ways: - ➤ 2-6 credits are to be obtained from Discipline Centric Courses.
-At least 4 credits are to be obtained from a pool of "Generic Electives" offered by the concerned faculty.
-However, a minimum of 4 credits from "Open Electives" are to be obtained by a candidate from outside the Department/Faculty in any semester while pursuing the programme; or - A candidate has a provision to go with a slow pace of as low as 20 credits per semester or with an accelerated pace of as high as 28 credits per semester, so as to earn minimum required 96 credits in 2 year programme (4semesters).
+- ✓ A credit means one hour of teaching/work or two hours of practical work/tutorial per week for 16 weeks in a semester. - ✓ A candidate compulsorily has to obtain 24 credits per semester i.e., 48 credits in one year Programme (2 semesters), 96 credits in two year Programme (4 semesters). - ✓ A candidate has to obtain minimum of 24 credits in a semester; 14 credits compulsorily are to be opted from "Core Courses", while the remaining 12 credits can be obtained in either of the following two ways: - ✓ 8 credits are to be obtained from Discipline centric courses. - ✓ At least 2 credits are to be obtained from Generic Elective courses. - ✓ A candidate has a choice to take a maximum of 2 credits if required from Open Elective courses.

-Note: There shall be two faculty members in-charge of the Field Training Course (DM17303CR) in the 3rd semester to be conducted within or outside state.
+Note: There shall be two faculty members in-charge of the Field Training Course (DM18304CR) in the 3rd semester to be conducted within or outside state.
 In the Field Training Course, each student shall have to prepare a report as per nature and purpose of the field.

-All the faculty members shall provide supervision /guidance to the students for the preparation of the field study report (DM17303CR).
-A faculty member shall have to supervise a maximum of three students for preparation of the field report of DM17303CR.
+All the faculty members shall provide supervision /guidance to the students for the preparation of the field study report (DM18304CR).
+A faculty member shall have to supervise a maximum of three students for preparation of the field report of DM18304CR.

-The students shall have to deposit an amount of Rs.15,000/- as a part of fee towards the field studies over and above the prescribed fee for the course fixed by the University.
+The students shall have to deposit an amount of Rs.15, 000/-as a part of fee towards the field studies over and above the prescribed fee for the course fixed by the University.